Gray squirrel, Sciurus carolinensis

-Tree squirrels can be found everywhere in Connecticut.
+Tree squirrels can be found nearly everywhere in Rhode Island.
+Squirrels can adapt to areas with humans except with those in big cities.
 The gray squirrel is the most common and adaptable, but they’re all comfortable in cities and suburbs.

 Wooded areas.
-Gray and fox squirrels prefer hardwood forests (fox squirrels like the forest edge); red squirrels prefer softwood forests or mixed hardwoods and conifers; flying squirrels also prefer softwood or mixed forests, but aren’t as picky as red squirrels.
+Gray squirrels prefer hardwood forests; red squirrels prefer softwood forests or mixed hardwoods and conifers; flying squirrels also prefer softwood or mixed forests, but aren’t as picky as red squirrels.

 Squirrels den in tree cavities, rock crevices, burrows, brush piles, deserted buildings, chimney flues, attics, barns.
-Gray, fox, and flying squirrels also make leaf nests for use in the summer and fall.
+Gray squirrels and flying squirrels also make leaf nests for use in the summer and fall.
 Red and flying squirrels prefer old woodpecker nest holes and hollow tree limbs.

 Territory and home range:

 The red squirrel is strongly territorial, defending both food sources and den trees.
 Gray squirrels are not, but may fight to establish dominance in common feeding grounds, such as around a bird feeder.
 Their home ranges are broadly overlapping and variable, generally about an acre.
 Flying squirrels are often found in large groups and are most likely not territorial.

 Pair bonding style: Polygamous.
 Females raise young alone.

 Breeding dates: Gray squirrels: mid-December through January.
 Red squirrels: late winter.
 Southern flying: early spring.
 Gestation takes 40–45 days.
 Five to ten percent of older female gray squirrels may breed again in June.